DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/16postwordpresswebdevfuckit.md

 collaboration would mean meeting and building each other’s differences, on whatever interface necessary.[^16postwordpresswebdevfuckit_1]

-The *Post* in my title refers to the fact that even though I am aware of the WordPress cringe, it’s the tool I choose to operate with despite its reputation.
+The *post* in my title refers to the fact that even though I am aware of the WordPress cringe, it’s the tool I choose to operate with despite its reputation.
 That in my productivity I have found liberation, not software enslavement; that WordPress will succumb to my needs and